cideM/yui/README.md

 This is not yet a finished color scheme.
 If you spot any issues, please create an issue!
 Ideally you include an example file and/or screenshot.

+### Rewrite V1

+This colors scheme was created because I couldn't find anything like it.
+I mostly improvised and hacked things together without having a proper colors palette.
+I'd like to make several significant changes, which includes better constrast, a slightly less brownish tone, and more 3rd party plugin support.
+I've created a `v2` branch (name doesn't matter) which you can already try out

 <!-- vim-markdown-toc GFM -->

 * [Options](#options)